dimfeld/website/posts/starting_with_solana_part03.md

 ---
-title: Starting with Solana, Part 3
+title: Starting with Solana, Part 3 - Testing a Solana Program
 summary: Testing a Solana Program
 frontPageSummary: testing a Solana program
 date: 2021-10-27